Physical Education coordinator – Miss Taylor

 – engage in competitive sports and activities

 P.E. is taught at Moat Farm Infant School as an area of learning in its own right as well as integrated where possible with other curriculum areas, as well as extra time allocated to physical activities throughout the day.
 We deliver an engaging PE curriculum that is designed to introduce and develop competency in a board range of physical activity.
+Our curriculum overviews identify the breadth and depth of the activities delivered across the school to ensure coverage of the national curriculum.
+We ensure that children revisit prior learning to practise skills and then build on these as they move through the year groups.
 We encourage our children to participate, compete and lead a healthy lifestyle within and beyond the school setting.